 In Song Ho Commune, Thuan Thanh district, Bac Ninh province.
 35km East from Hanoi, on the Southern bank of the Duong river.
 Nobody knows when this village started the production of folk woodcut painting, but at least 21 generations ago.
-Dong Ho paintings are mainly bought and displayed on the occasion of Tet – Vietnamese New Year, contents of pictures are often humorous, an optimist with many bright and powerful colours like red, yellow or white.
-Unfortunately, the current painting products are as not good as before with the use of more chemical materials.
+Dong Ho paintings are mainly bought and displayed on the occasion of Tet – Vietnamese New Year, contents of pictures are often humorous, an optimist with many bright and powerful colours like red, yellow, or white.
+Unfortunately, the current painting products are not as good as before with the use of more chemical materials.
 In fact, most of the people in the village make votive paper, a very good business with better earning.

 Van Phuc Silk Village

 Right in Hanoi, 10km west from the city centre.
 Over 1,000 years ago Lady A Nha Thi Nuong started the business.
 Luckily, like Bat Trang ceramic village, the production continues till now.
 This is the main supply of Vietnamese silk, exporting nationwide and worldwide.
 People like this product because it’s good to wear when the weather is either hot or cold, smooth as silk that said.

 But Thap Pagoda

 People also know this as Dien Ung or Phap Van or Co Chau Pagoda.
 In reality, this is where the first Indian monks landed in Vietnam.
 In But Thap village, Dinh To Commune, Thuan Thanh district, Bac Ninh province, nearly 40km from Hanoi.
 It was built in the 13th century.
 Currently, it is one of the most famous pagodas around Hanoi with a very special Eastern architecture.

 Other names are Ninh Phuc or Nhan Phap Pagoda where you could see the one thousand hands and eyes Buddha.
 In Thanh Khuong commune, Thuan Thanh district, Bac Ninh province, nearly 30km from Hanoi.
 It was built in 187 and rebuilt many times.
 In reality, this is the oldest Buddhist pagoda in Vietnam.